cloudnativegeo/cloudnativegeo.org/content/blog/20240730-fiboa-converters.md

-# How to make your field boundaries more useful
+# Make your field boundaries more useful with fiboa

 In May we discussed the [fiboa ecosystem](https://cloudnativegeo.org/blog/2024/05/fiboa-the-ecosystem/) and mentioned that there is a new converter tool, which can take non-fiboa datasets and help you turn it into fiboa datasets.
 Back then we had 5 very similar datasets converted.
 In the meantime, we’ve converted additional datasets and improved the converter tool.
 Today, we’d like to give an update on the status and show how easy it is for you to make your field boundaries more useful by converting and providing them in a “standardized” format.